WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 - We need a way of returning this memory to the allocator when we're done with our `String`.

-That first part is done by us: when we call `String::from`, its implementation requests the memory it needs.
-This is pretty much universal in programming languages.

-However, the second part is different.
-In languages with a _garbage collector (GC)_, the GC keeps track of and cleans up memory that isn't being used anymore, and we don't need to think about it.
-In most languages without a GC, it's our responsibility to identify when memory is no longer being used and to call code to explicitly free it, just as we did to request it.
-Doing this correctly has historically been a difficult programming problem.
-If we forget, we'll waste memory.
-If we do it too early, we'll have an invalid variable.
-If we do it twice, that's a bug too.
-We need to pair exactly one `allocate` with exactly one `free`.

-Rust takes a different path: the memory is automatically returned once the variable that owns it goes out of scope.
+The memory is automatically returned once the variable that owns it goes out of scope.
 Here's a version of our scope example using a `String` instead of a string literal:

 ```rust
     {